-Bear in mind that the parameters of this tutorial are specific to this data set.
+Note that the parameters of this tutorial are specific to this data set and to show how they are used.
 Your data will require its own specific parameters.

 5.4 Add Spots

 The kinetochores are small, globular and fairly spherical, and so ideal to show how lmaris detect Spots automatically.
 We will now add a Spots object to automatically segment the kinetochores.